 What You Will Need

-- Highly detail oriented with the ability to handle multiple tasks and competing deadlines.
+- Highly detail-oriented with the ability to handle multiple tasks and competing priorities.

 - Ability to establish and maintain effective working relationships with employees at all levels throughout the institution.